In general, passport renewal is much easier than applying for the first time. But is the renewal process still the same during the pandemic?

 - School ID (if applicable)

 - Valid Government-issued ID of either parent with one (1) photocopy.
-Provide any of the following Valid IDs and secure one (1) photocopy:
+See list of accepted IDs in the FAQ section below.

 IMPORTANT!
 Personal Appearance of both the minor applicant AND either parent (or authorized adult companion) is mandatory.